vamstar/challenge/README.md

 Is to submit one of the following projects as a private github or bitbucket repository.
 You can share your repo with the username `challengecc`.
-Once you've shared the repository please email us at jobs@causecode.com with the link, cover letter and a resume.
+Once you've shared the repository please email us at hr@vamstar.io with the link, cover letter and a resume.

 ## Fullstack

-1. Create an inventory management platform for { pick an industry, product or service }.
-For example, inventory management for TVs.
-5. Create a small social network
-6. Find a website with public profiles and write a scraper to scrape those profiles
-7. Create a realtime video/audio/text chat application
+1. Notification service

+    a.
+Server that sends out user notifications based on getting a message.
+Backend infrastructure to manage notification preferences

+    b.
+Frontend: Page to see all the messages and notification.
+Also user preferences to choose notification preferences.

+2. Engagement rate

+    a.
+Server that aggregates data from any online publication.
+And rates the engagement rate of each content based on comments or likes

+    b.
+Frontend: Web app to see the list of content and their engagement levels

-## Frontend/Backend only
+ ## Backend Only

-If you are applying for a frontend/backend developer position, just implement the frontend/backend for one of the Fullstack challenges.
+ If you are focused on backend; submit the backend part of any of the above challenges.

+ > Currently we are not hiring frontend engineers.

 You have to build this project from scratch i.e. a big chunk of the code cannot come from a similar open source project.

-You may use web frameworks like Python Tornado/Django, Grails, Node on Serverless.com or something similar or it can be a mobile app as well.
+You may use any web framework based on either Java, Kotlin, or Typescript.

-Front-end technologies like React, ReactNative, Vue, and TypeScript get you ahead in the queue.
+Front-end technologies like React, Vue, and TypeScript get you ahead in the queue.

 If you are using React use [Create React App](https://github.com/facebookincubator/create-react-app) as a starting point.